xiaoyuel111/Data_Science_and_Machine_Learning_Spring_2022/Lecture_4/README.md

   Single Neuron Linear Regression Model

-The data used in structure 4 is
+The data used in Lecture 4 is

 - Wheat seed dataset: